Siniscalchi13/HolographicMemory/HolographicMemory/HolographicMemory_Build_Plan.md

 2. Always read this document first before starting work to understand status and sequencing
 3. Follow the exact structure specified in the transformation plan (Context → Solution → Implementation → Foundation)
 4. Use existing code and docs from `services/holographic-memory` and `documentation` as source material
-5. Maintain GPU-only heavy path – “No CPU compute” in store/recall; Python orchestrates only
+5. Maintain GPU-only heavy path – "No CPU compute" in store/recall; Python orchestrates only (Metal primary, CUDA secondary on Mac)
 6. Include mathematical justification where applicable (capacity/SNR/ECC bounds) to support engineering decisions
 7. MANDATORY TRACEABILITY REQUIREMENTS:
    - Every change must reference specific file paths and functions